Simocaso/ms2-second-casoni/README.md

 # Introduction
 Simon's Tic tac toe is a well known interactive game based on two symbols: "X" and "O", whereas two players can play with each other to have some fun and build some strategy skills.
-Players can also click on the "Pro tips" box so they can have a look about some insights in order to win the game, or at least not lose!
+Players can also click on the "Pro tips" box so they can have a look at some insights in order to win the game, or at least not lose!
 Moreover, especially for those who like to play in the night, the game presents a night-mode design actionable via an intuitive toggle!

 I have to say that I spent quite a lot of time, before starting programming, only to think, study, and prepare all the functions present in the code.
-I will add them in the development section.
+I will add them to the development section.

+---

 ## UX